vincentarelbundock/Rdatasets/doc/DAAG/rst/spam7.rst

          words

       make
-         Occurrences of ‘make’, as a percent of total number of words
+         Occurrences of ‘make’, as % of total number of words

       yesno
          outcome variable, a factor with levels ``n`` not spam, ``y``